 Zarya Center for Contemporary Art and Zarya Foundation for the Development of Contemporary Art supported by BELUGA GROUP are proud to announce the open call for proposals for the international research exchange program Contact Zones: Far East, which offers one-month fellowships to up to three individuals from Russia to conduct interdisciplinary cross-cultural research on the Far East of Russia and Asia at one of the partner institutions in Asia.

 The program is designed to further encourage the research and self-identification of the Far East region with its unique geographical and historical features, the development of cultural exchange and cooperation between Russia and the Far East countries.

-The program is realized in partnership with HOW Art Museum (Shanghai), Para Site (Hong Kong) and MNG 360° (Ulaanbaatar) in 2018 and HOW Art Museum (Shanghai) and Points Center for Contemporary Art (Jinxi) in 2019/20 and Aomori Contemporary Art Centre (Aomori, Japan) in 2020.
+The program is realized in partnership with HOW Art Museum (Shanghai, China), Para Site (Hong Kong) and MNG 360° (Ulaanbaatar, Mongolia) in 2018 and HOW Art Museum (Shanghai, China), Points Center for Contemporary Art (Jinxi, China) in 2019/20 and Aomori Contemporary Art Centre (Aomori, Japan) in 2020.

 Alisa Bagdonayte, Zarya CCA Chief Curator: "This territory has a very complicated historical, cultural, social, and political context providing a unique subject for research and discussion.
 The purpose of our program is to promote and encourage the collaborative work of artists and curators who are interested in working in Primorsky Krai, the Far East and the neighboring countries of the Asia-Pacific Region.
 The flexibility of the program's boundaries will allow us to tailor the program to the research interests of our participants, who will help us to set and establish the focal points".